 For IPM plots, we assumed quarterly indexing via tracking tunnels to detect changes in roof rat activity over time.
 We assumed an initial bait application, followed by a second bait application approximately 6 months later.
 We assumed no additional bait applications for the remainder of the two-year sampling period.
 The protocol for time assessments was the same as has already been reported.
 Following this program, we then planned to operate trapping tunnels for 5 months following the completion of the initial baiting program.
 We included trapping tunnel placement and trap checks approximately once every 3 weeks.
 We did not include trap removal, as we deemed it unnecessary given our intent to again use these trapping tunnels following the completion of the second baiting session.
+All other aspects of these cost calculations included installation and removal times for each iteration.
 Upon completion of the final bait application, we again initiated trapping tunnels.
 We assumed operation of the trapping tunnels for the remainder of the study, with 3-week trap checks included in our estimates.
 We again assumed a labor rate of \$17.00/hour.

-A variety of materials were required to operate the various management actions tested in this study (see Table 3).
-We documented these materials, as well as the current market prices for these materials at the time of data analysis for this project (March 2024).
-These supply costs were added to labor costs to better reflect the total costs for each management strategy.
+A variety of supplies were required to operate the various management actions tested in this study (see Table 3).
+We provided the market prices for these supplies at the time of data analysis for this project (March 2024).
+We did not include shipping or tax costs in these estimates, as these will vary depending on a number of factors.
+Ultimately, supply costs were added to labor costs to better reflect the total costs for each management strategy.
 See Tables 3-4 for a breakdown of each cost for the different portions of the investigation.